JohnnyBeCrafting/JG_Reads_Eloquent_JS/chapter_1/recap.md

 `2 == '2'` gives us `true`, though it should really give us `false`.
 Numbers and text are not the same value type, afterall; yet JavaScript will "coerce" the string value to a number type, thereby making it `true`.

-What if you want to treat values for what they really are? check this out. new version
+What if you want to treat values for what they really are?